driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 6.1.1 Integration in an existing software system

 When you want to integrate this you just need to do an api call to the fastapi endpoints....
-So there isnt much to it, you could deploy the api to a container app in azure for example.
+So there isn't much to it, you could deploy the api to a container app in Azure for example.
 Or in a cloud kube cluster, like I did as a bonus.

 ## 7. Automation and Version Control